sejmann/nvpolls/README.md

 # nvpolls
-Simple web app to find nearest Clark County NV polling place
+Simple mobile web app to find nearest NV polling place for 2018 Midterm Election, based on publically available information.
+Currently supports only Clark County.
+Am hoping to add other counties, as I update data from June Primaries to the General.